 High in the mountains, above the tree line, hoary marmots are often seen sunning themselves on boulders in rocky areas or meadows.
 They are stocky creatures, weighing 4–9 kilograms (9–19 pounds).
 When danger approaches, these large rodents emit a shrill whistle to warn their colony.
 Marmots are active only for a few months each summer, spending up to nine months a year in hibernation.

 This small, squat animal is easily recognized by its thick coat of quills.
 It eats roots and leaves but is also known as being destructive around wooden buildings and vehicle tires.
 Porcupines are common and widespread throughout all forested areas, but they’re hard to spy because they feed most often at night.

-Widespread throughout western Canada, muskrats make their home in the waterways and wetlands of all low-lying valleys.
+Widespread throughout western Canada, muskrats make their mountain home in the waterways and wetlands of all low-lying valleys.
 They are agile swimmers, able to stay submerged for up to 12 minutes.
 They grow to a length of 35 centimeters (18 inches), but the best form of identification is the tail, which is black, flat, and scaly.
 Closely related to muskrats are voles, which are often mistaken for mice.
-They inhabit grassy areas of most valley floors.
+They inhabit grassed areas of most valley floors.

 © Andrew Hempstead, from Moon Western Canada, 3rd Edition